crystal-lang/crystal-book/syntax_and_semantics/annotations.md

 # Annotations

-Some types and methods can be annotated.
+Some types and methods can be annotated with built-in and user-defined annotations.

 ## Link